darkwizard242/ansible-role-jenkinslts/README.md

 jenkinslts_app_check_status_code: 403
 jenkinslts_app_check_status_code_retries: 10
 jenkinslts_app_check_status_code_delay: 5
-jenkinslts_app_admin_password_file: /var/lib/jenkins/secrets/initialAdminPassword
+jenkinslts_app_admin_password_file: "{{ jenkinslts_user_home }}/secrets/initialAdminPassword"
 ```

 ### Variables table:

 Variable                                       | Value (default)                                    | Description
 ---------------------------------------------- | -------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 jenkinslts_group                               | jenkins                                            | Name of the group that the jenkins owner will belong to.
+Jenkins Group argument is only required on Debian based systems, not on EL based systems.
 jenkinslts_group_desired_state                 | present                                            | `present` indicates creating the group if it doesn't exist.
 Alternative is `absent`.
 jenkinslts_user                                | jenkins                                            | Name of the user that the jenkins will be owned by.
 jenkinslts_user_home                           | /var/lib/jenkins                                   | Home directory for jenkins user specified above as `jenkinslts_user`.
 Since Jenkins by default is installed in `/var/lib/jenkins`.
 It is recommended to use that directory as such.